 Much like fleas, ticks easily find their ways onto dogs due to canine's proximity to the ground and brush, as well as dog hair providing an easy point of attachment.
 While it may be logical to think that the majority of ticks would be concentrated on the legs, shoulders and muzzle of the dog, it has been observed that ticks are pretty much evenly distributed over the entire body.
 However, studies have shown that flea larvae are usually found in the dog's ears, where it is moist and sheltered (Kosch 1982).

-When answering the question “why is my dog itching?“, remember that ticks are parasites.
+Ticks are parasites.
 They feed off the host, the dog in this case, and infection management and treatment would greatly benefit from understanding not only the life cycle of the flea, but also the ecological condition in which they thrive in (Dryden et al. 2004).

 Treatment for ticks is a bit trickier than you would think.
 There are several species of ticks and each can carry a different disease than the other.
 There is no blanket treatment when it comes to ticks on your dog, and each case must be dealt with on an individual basis.